top of page

 The outcome?

-Authentication that is more secure than MFA and less painful for users.
+V2's AMFA Authentication that is stronger than traditional MFA and easier for users to complete.

 No passwords.